dmvict/wDeasync/README.md

 ## Installation

 Unlike original implementation, this has binary distributed, so C++ compiler is not mandatory requirement.
-Altought, rare OS + CPU might require to recompile `wdeasync`.
+Altought, rare OS + CPU combinations might require to recompile `wdeasync`.

 To install, run